mhabib73/MOFLab.github.io/content/projects/HCARF_modeling/index.md

 ### Interested
 If you are interested in further updates on this project, you can leave your email here to stay updated.
 Don't worry, we won't spam you!
-You can unsubscribe at any time. [contattandoci](mailto:mhabib@fit.edu).
+You can unsubscribe at any time. [contact us](mailto:mhabib@fit.edu).
 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">
 <style type="text/css">